Rules, Procedures and Forms

 UNOFFICIAL TEAM

-The point of an Unofficial team is so that the debate can take place even if a team is missing a speaker.
+The point of an Unofficial Team is so that the debate can take place even if a team is missing a speaker.
 It is in the best interest of a team to turn up to debate rather than forfeit as they receive points for coming and debating rather than 0 points for a forfeit.

 An Unofficial Team is one which is missing some of its team.
 Anyone can fill in for the missing debater.